 GTIN: The GTINs will be pre-populated, based on the quantity that you specified on the Download All Available GTINs window.

 PackagingLevel: Select "Each" to indicate these are individual trade items sold to consumers.
-For definitions of other packaging types, view Packaging Level Definitions in this Help Center.
+For more details, view Packaging Level Definitions.
 Want to learn how to import inner packs, cases, etc.?
 View the Product Import: Higher Level Packaging module in GS1 US University (sign in is required).

 Description: Enter the product description for your trading partners (as opposed to consumers).
 A best practice is to include: brand name, type of product, variation (color, flavor, scent, etc), and net contents.
 For example, “Edible Harvest Jam Raspberry 20 oz.”
 There is a 200-character limit.
 Avoid the use of special characters, such as the pipe "|" and line breaks "CR/LF".